tzcytpm/pl-comms-web/README.md

 # Setting up a dev environment

-Much of the functionality in PL Comms is actually in the `matrix-react-sdk` and `matrix-js-sdk` modules.
+Much of the functionality in privateLINE Comms is actually in the `matrix-react-sdk` and `matrix-js-sdk` modules.
 It is possible to set these up in a way that makes it easy to track the `develop` branches in git and to make local changes without having to manually rebuild each time.